 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
 17. Are there any transport routes on or around the location that are susceptible to congestion or which cause environmental problems, which could be affected by the Project?
 The proposed project will not affect transportation routes.
-Additional traffic will be generated on the surrounding road network during the construction phase; however, this is of a minor and limited scale.
+Additional traffic will be generated on the surrounding road network during the construction phase; however this is of a minor and limited scale.
 No likely significant effects due to limited number of HGVs/LGVs required and the time limited nature of the works.
-Material generated during earthworks on-site will be reutilized on-site thereby substantially reducing traffic movements associated with the construction phase of the project.
-Soil inputs will not need to be imported to the site and waste soil outputs will not need to be exported to the site.
+Material generated during earthworks on-site will be reutilised on-site thereby substantially reducing traffic movements associated with the construction phase of the project.
+Waste soil outputs will not need to be exported to the site.
 Traffic movements to the site will also take place in accordance with a Construction Traffic Management Plan.
 18. Is the Project in a location in which it is likely to be highly visible to many people?
-The temporary construction works may be visible from the surrounding network at isolated locations along the local road, however, existing site is separated from nearby residential properties by the local road network, mature tree lining and hedgerows which aid in the visual screening of the site.
-There will be no significant visual impacts given the scale and nature of the works, their temporary nature and the visual screening (i.e. local road, mature tree lining and hedgerows) surrounding the site.
-Notwithstanding this, the proposed remediation works will significantly improve the visual amenity of the immediately surrounding area given the ground clearance and the more aesthetically appealing site grading/profiling and landscaping that will be carried out as part of the development 19.
-Are there any areas or features of closed or cultural importance on or around the location that could be affected by the Project?
-There were no entries on the Record of Monuments and Places located within the subject site boundary: However, the following entries were located within 500m of the subject site: A ringfort (MO012-022) is located c.
-75m southwest of the site.
-A ringfort (MO012-021) is located c.
-320m northwest of the site.
-A crannog (MO012-020) is located c.
-460m west of the site.
-A ringfort (MO012-035) is located x.
-470m southeast of the site.
+The temporary construction works may be visible from the surrounding network at isolated locations along the R183, however, existing site is separated from nearby residential properties by the R183 Road, mature tree lining and hedgerows which aid in the visual screening of the site.
+There will be no significant visual impacts given the scale and nature of the works, their temporary nature and the visual screening (i.e. R183, mature tree lining and hedgerows) surrounding the site.
+Notwithstanding this, the proposed remediation works will significantly improve the visual amenity of the immediately surrounding area given the ground clearance and the more aesthetically appealing site grading/profiling and landscaping that will be carried out as part of the development.
+19. Are there any areas or features of closed or cultural importance on or around the location that could be affected by the Project?
+There were no entries on the Record of Monuments and Places located within the subject site boundary.
+However, a ringfort (MO020-014) and souterrain (MO020-014001) are located approximately 210m north of the subject site.
+There were no other entries on the Record of Monuments and Places located within 500m of the site.
+There were no structures listed on the Monaghan County Development Plan (2019 - 2025) 'Record of Protected Structures' located within a 500m distance of the subject site.
 As there are no closed or cultural important features present on site, there are no likely significant impacts anticipated in this regard.
-The subject development is an appropriate distance from the remaining existing listed monuments, buildings and RPS structures as to not interfere with the amenity and setting of the listed sites.
+The subject development is an appropriate distance from the remaining existing listed monuments as to not interfere with the amenity and setting of the listed sites.